RevenkoVladislav/workers.site/README.md

 php artisan generate:data --workers=10 --managers=10
 ```

-- Event: Sending a verified email.
+- Event and Listener: Sending a verified email.
 If a Manager has registered a Worker, send a generated password.
 - Queue for sending emails.
 ---
 ### Technologies used